 The Company's unaudited interim financial statements included herein have been prepared in accordance with Article 8 of Regulation S-X and the rules and regulations of the Securities and Exchange Commission ("SEC").
 The condensed balance sheet at December 31, 2016 was derived from audited financial statement but certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. generally accepted accounting principles have been condensed or omitted pursuant to such rules and regulations.
 In management's opinion, the accompanying statements reflect adjustments necessary to present fairly the financial position, results of operations, and cash flows for the periods indicated, and contain adequate disclosure to make the information presented not misleading.
-Adjustments included herein are of a normal, recurring nature unless otherwise disclosed in the footnotes.
+Adjustments included in the footnotes.
 The interim financial statements and notes thereto should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended December 31, 2016.
 Results of operations for interim periods are not necessarily indicative of the results of operations for a full year.